Coin-OpCollection/Development-Documentation/Midway/Z-Unit/midway_zunit.md

 However, let's say the user changes it to 10.
 10 is an increase of 7 from the default difficulty level.
 Therefore, the new checksum would be 0xF3BA - (10 - 3).
 Likewise, let's say the user decreased it to 1.
 The new checksum would be 0xF3BA + (3 - 1), because they went lower instead of higher.

 In this approach, I start with a base checksum according to the defaults I know I control, and then subtract or add, layering the different options the user selects on top.
 I also toggle the specific memory address value for that option as well.
 But, both have to be done for it to work properly.

+## License

+The documentation provided on this site is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This means you are free to:

+- **Share**: Copy and redistribute the material in any medium or format.
+- **Adapt**: Remix, transform, and build upon the material.

+However, the following terms apply:

+- **Attribution**: You must give appropriate credit to "Coin-Op Collection," provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **Non-Commercial**: You may not use the material for commercial purposes.
+- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+For any exceptions or further inquiries, please contact Coin-Op Collection directly.